 The system updates the Droplet's records to point to its new location.

 Once the migration is complete, we can access the original hardware for maintenance or other events without any effect on the Droplets that were originally running there.

-There may be a momentary slowdown in the read/write performance of the Droplet’s disk while the transfer is in its final stages.
-If you’re concerned about disk throttling, or if you prefer offline migration, you can choose to shut down the Droplet before its migration window.
-Shutting down or otherwise reducing the load of a Droplet during its migration window isn’t necessary, but it will not negatively impact the migration.
+If you're concerned about disk throttling or prefer offline migration, you can shut down the Droplet before its migration window.
+Shutting down or otherwise reducing the load of a Droplet during its migration window isn't necessary, but it will not negatively impact the migration.

 If you have Droplets running workloads leveraging nested virtualization, you will need to restart any nested VMs after a live migration.